Table of Contents

 Pablo Gabatto, Business Operations Manager at Ample Foods

 “Our business is almost all subscriptions, and ShipBob helps us offer reliable, affordable shipping that shows up at the same time each month.
-We offer a free one-month supply as part of our initial three-month personalized acne treatment kit from our app.
+We offer a free one-month supply as part of our initial three-month personalised acne treatment kit from our app.

 Other 3PL companies only had simple technology like a very basic Shopify integration.
-We provide a personalized product that requires unique configurations, so we couldn’t rely on an out-of-the-box solution like Shopify and what other 3PLs offered.
+We provide a personalised product that requires unique configurations, so we couldn’t rely on an out-of-the-box solution like Shopify and what other 3PLs offered.

-ShipBob’s API lets us build custom logic since we ship personalized products with lots of variations in the kits we send.
+ShipBob’s API lets us build custom logic since we ship personalised products with lots of variations in the kits we send.
 We can write a few lines of code instead of creating a manual kit for each possible order combination as we’d have to do in a tool like Shopify.”

 Oded Harth, CEO & Co-Founder of MDacne

 To see if ShipBob is the right fit for your business, fill out this form.

 Subscription commerce FAQs